industrial-edge/machine-insight/README.md

 ### Overview

 The application Machine Insight is a condition monitoring application which enables easy and efficient remote diagnosis of the machines.
-It provides global comprehensive view of assembly lines and machines and provides transparency about your machine to improve your service processes.
+It provides global comprehensive view of assembly lines and machines, and provides transparency about your machine with worldwide access to machine conditions and events to improve your service processes.

-The Machine Insight application enables you to extract the data from the different sources.
-The data may be of different types: device status data, machine status data, alarms, diagnostic buffer data, and program changes or firmware updates on PLC.
+The Machine Insight application enables you to gather different types of diagnostic information: machine status (status mapping), device status (PLC), device alarms and device updates.
+The data is visualized within an intuitive user interface with Gantt chart, notification icons and logbooks for device alarms and device updates.

-This repository describes how to display important PLC data such as alarms or device status in Machine Insight.
+This repository describes how to setup the environment for using the Machine Insight app.
+The goal is to display all the important device data for the connected PLC.

 ![Overview](docs/graphics/Overview.png)

 ### General task

-The guide shows how to use the Machine Insight Configurator for configuring the data exchange with a PLC.
-Data collection can be configured either for alarms or for diagnostic buffer.
-Furthermore a status mapping is created to collect machine status data.
-The data comes in via the S7 Connector and then published on the Databus, where the Machine Insight Configurator can retrieve the required data.

-Using Machine Insight the PLC data can be visualized and analyzed via a Gantt chart.
-Here you can see differnet PLC data, e.g. diagnostic buffer data, alarms, device status or firmware updates.
+For the remote diagnostic of a PLC via Machine Insight, it is required that the PLC and the IED are connected to the same network.
+Machine Insight collects the device data from the PLC via the S7+ Connector.
+This connector must be configured via the Common Configurator app.
+For retrieving the PLC alarms you need to create an asset structure and a dedicated alarm channel within the IIH Essentials app.
+Since Machine Insight is based on this asset structure, you can configure one PLC dashboard for each asset.
+For visualizing the machine status it is necessary to configure a status mapping within Machine Insight and assign the dedicated PLC parameter to the asset.
+Finally you can configure one or more assets to show the dedicated device and machine data:
+- Machine status (via PLC variable and status mapping)
+- Device status (PLC status)
+- Device alarms (system/process/security alarms)
+- Device updates (PLC changes, e.g. SW program update)

+**Important to know:**
+- V2.0 only supports S7-1500 PLCs
+- Max.
+8 connected PLCs per app possible
+- S7+ Connector >= V1.4 necessary

 ## Requirements